-The struggle for democracy is necessarily the struggle for a Labor Party majority in the House of Representatives -- comprised of workers (industrial workers, agricultural workers, service workers, salaried medical professionals, sanitation workers, etc.) and members of oppressed ethnic and gender communities who are also overwhelmingly working class.
-This working class majority in the House of Representatives will:
+The struggle for democracy is necessarily the struggle for a Labor Party majority in the House of Representatives comprised of workers __ industrial workers, agricultural workers, service workers, salaried medical professionals, sanitation workers, etc. including members of oppressed ethnic and gender communities who overwhelmingly are working class.
+This working class majority in the House of Representatives will Legislate:

 Legislate the repeal of the Taft-Hartley Law;

 Restrict the Labor Relations Board to working-class members;

 Place the Civil Rights Commissions in the oppressed ethnic and gender communities;